vlapskii/vlapskii/README.md

-## Hi, my name is Vladimir or you can casually call me Vova.
-(I'm prefer casual)
+## Hi, my name is Vladimir or you can casual call me Vova.
+(I prefer casual)

 I'm student of high school (11th final grade) and self-taught dev and member of [razoom.art](https://github.com/razoomart) as dev & devops.